Sujal-2820/Full-Stack-Web-App/README.md

 - Our solution is mainly backed by Node.js and the Front-End is    written in HTML, CSS, JavaScript along with the usage of Bootstrap Framework.

-- For fetching the List of NGOs and Place Details we have extensively used <b>Google Places API<b> available in the Google Cloud Console.
+- For fetching the List of NGOs and Place Details we have extensively used <b>Google Places API</b> available in the Google Cloud Console.

-- We have also implemented User Authentication using <b>OAuth 2.0<b> fulfilled by the Google Cloud Console.
+- We have also implemented User Authentication using <b>OAuth 2.0</b> fulfilled by the Google Cloud Console.

 ## Website Snippets